 Press the MOD A/MORPH button to activate the rotary encoder for specifying the destination of the MOD A signal.
 The selected destination will be shown in the upper row of the LCD display.

-There are eight different destinations for the MOD A input that can be selected:
+There are 10 different destinations for the MOD A input that can be selected:

-Phase2 - in this mode the MOD A signal is used to modulate the PHASE of oscillator 2.
+Phase2 - the MOD A signal is used to modulate the PHASE of oscillator 2.

-Combo 2 - in this mode the MOD A signal is fed into the nonlinear combination process in place of the oscillator 2 output.
-This allows an external signal to be combined with oscillator 1's output (for example, one could do RING MODULATION or XOR-ing of oscillator 1's waveform with the audio signal from another module).
+Combo 2 - the MOD A signal is fed into the nonlinear combination process in place of the oscillator 2 output.
+This allows an external signal to be combined with oscillator 1's output (for example, one could do RING MODULATION or XOR-ing of oscillator 1's waveform with an external audio signal).

-Shape 2 - in this mode the MOD A signal is used to address the wavetable for oscillator 2.
+Shaper 2 - the MOD A signal is used to address the wavetable for oscillator 2.
 In this situation the PITCH 2 and RATIO signals have no effect, since the phase accumulator for oscillator 2 is disconnected from the circuit.
 Instead, the MOD A signal is driving the wave table addressing.
 If one feeds in a sawtooth waveform from another oscillator module, the results would be similar to using the internal oscillator 2, except that the pitch is now being controlled by the external source.
-But one can feed in waveforms other than sawtooths, in which case the effect will be similar to a waveshaper.
-This could be used for distortion effects, for example.
+But one can feed in waveforms other than sawtooths, in which case the effect will be similar to waveshaper.or distortion effects, for example.

-Voc MOD - in this mode the MOD A signal is used as the MODULATION signal for the 64-band vocoder.
+Voc MOD - the MOD A signal is used as the MODULATION signal for the 64-band vocoder.
 The output of the nonlinear waveform combiner is used as the vocoder's CARRIER signal.
-The vocoder consists of two banks of 64 narrow bandpass filters that covers the frequency spectrum from roughly 15Hz to 15,000Hz.
+The vocoder consists of two banks of 64 bandpass filters that covers the frequency spectrum from roughly 15Hz to 15,000Hz.
 One filter bank is used to measure the energy in the MODULATION signal in each of the 64 frequency channels, while the other is used to filter the CARRIER signal.
 The individual energy levels of each channel for the MODULATION signal are multiplied by the individual channel outputs of the CARRIER signal filter bank.
 These 64 products are summed together to produce the single vocoder output signal.
-The effect is to map the frequency spectrum of the MODULATOR signal onto that of the CARRIER signal.
+The effect is to map the spectrum of the MODULATOR onto that of the CARRIER.
 This can produce 'robotic' vocal sounds when the carrier frequency is held constant or melodic singing sounds when the CARRIER pitch is varied.
 For best results, the CARRIER signal should use harmonic-rich waveforms such as sawtooth or pulse waves.

-Phase1 - in this mode the MOD A signal is used to modulate the PHASE of oscillator 1.
+Phase1 - the MOD A signal is used to modulate the PHASE of oscillator 1.

-Combo 1 - in this mode the MOD A signal is fed into the nonlinear combination process in place of the oscillator 1 output.
+Combo 1 - the MOD A signal is fed into the nonlinear combination process instead of oscillator 1's output.

-Shape 1 - in this mode the MOD A signal is used to address the wavetable for oscillator 1.
+Shaper 1 - the MOD A signal is used to address the wavetable for oscillator 1.
 In CHORD mode the MOD A signal only affects the root oscillator.
 The other seven are unaffected.

-Voc CARR - in this mode the MOD A signal is used as the CARRIER signal for the vocoder.
+Voc CARR - the MOD A signal is used as the CARRIER signal for the vocoder.